garyzhubc/STAT406-2017/Lecture12/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/lda1-1.png)

-We now train the LDA classifier:
+To train the LDA classifier we use the function `lda` as follows (note the *model-like* syntax to indicate the response and explanatory variables):

 ``` r
 library(MASS)